 How much does an equity release mortgage cost?

-Lifetime mortgage rates currently stand at around 6%.
+Lifetime mortgage rates currently stand at just over 6%.
 Over the lifetime of the loan, this can add up to a substantial sum which would need to be repaid out of the sale of the home.
 For example, if you secured a £50,000 equity release loan at around 6%, the total you owe would nearly double in 10 years.
 Within 20 years, you could owe more than £160,000, of which around £110,000 would be interest that has compounded over time.

 In addition to the interest rate calculation above, there will be fees to pay on top and these include: